On the multidimensional permanent and q-ary designs: Introduction

 \section{Introduction}

-A generalization of Steiner systems (t-design) is the H-design which was introduced by Hanani \cite{Han}.
-The notation of H-design is due to Mills \cite{Mil}.
-We will follow the article by Etzion \cite{Et} in the introduction.
-Let $X$ be a set of points and $C=\{C_1,\dots,C_n\}$ is a partition of $X$ into $n$ sets of cardinality $q$.
-A {\it transverse} of $C$ is a subset of $X$ that meets each set $C_i$ in at most one point.
-The set of $w$-element transverses of $C$ is a set called $H(n,q,w,t)$ {\it design} (briefly H-design) if each $t$-element transverse of $C$ is contained in precisely one element of this set.
+The H-design by Hanani \cite{41:Han} is a generalization of a Steiner system or t-design.
+The notation of H-design is due to Mills \cite{41:Mil}.
+Let $X$ be a set of points and let $C=\{C_1,\dots,C_n\}$ be a partition of $X$ into $n$ sets of cardinality $q$.
+A {\it transverse} of $C$ is a subset of $X$ meeting each set $C_i$ at most in one point.
+The set of $w$-element transverses of $C$ is an $H(n,q,w,t)$ {\it design} (briefly, H-design) if each $t$-element transverse of $C$ lies in exactly one transverse of the H-design.
 We propose another generalization of t-design.
-The set of $t$-element transverses of $C$ is called $A(n,q,w,t)$ {\it design} (briefly A-design) if each $w$-element transverses of $C$ contains precisely one element of this set.
-We everywhere imply that $n\geq w\geq t\geq 1$, $q\geq 1$ and all these numbers are integer.
-An idea to consider A-design belongs to S.V.Avgustinovich.
+A set of $t$-element transverses of $C$ is an $A(n,q,w,t)$ {\it design} (briefly, A-design) if each $w$-element transverse of $C$ contains exactly one transverse of the A-design.
+We imply everywhere that $n\geq w> t\geq 1$, $q\geq 1$ and all these numbers are integer.
+The idea of considering the A-designs belongs to S. V. Avgustinovich.